-• GCIP is the main delivery mechanism of the GCI CoE.
-Delivery is largely channelled through 'targeted offers', which respond to the needs of partner governments to improve urban planning; 'deep offers' - strategic, multi-year projects and capital investment in Ghana, Indonesia, Mozambique, Philippines, Vietnam and Zambia; and the UK Expertise Offer, which improves the reach of critical expertise throughout the UK Government departments, agencies and partners.
+GCIP is the main delivery mechanism of the GCI CoE.
+Delivery is largely channelled through 'targeted offers' - which respond to the needs of partner governments to improve urban planning; 'deep offers' - strategic, multi-year projects and capital investment; and the UK Expertise Offer - improving the reach of critical expertise throughout the UK Government departments, agencies and partners.